influitive/influitive-crafters/_posts/2015-10-06-values-open-honest-direct.md

 ![Chart on the Wall Behind Finance]({{site.baseurl}}/images/posts/finance-chart.jpg)

 The most important area of communication to me is around personal development.
 In my one-on-ones and my work, goals, and progress discussed candidly during the year and that makes it easy to have course corrections and adjust to changing circumstances.
-The *directness* of communication helps with focus, and the *openness* and *honesty* during the yeear means there aren’t surprises in the review.
+The *directness* of communication helps with focus, and the *openness* and *honesty* during the year means there aren’t surprises in the review.

 Developing a straightforward and honest communication habit has benefits outside Influitive too.
 It is much easier to work with partners and customers in an atmosphere of trust, and *open*, *direct*, and *honest* communication is a good foundation for trust.